Research @ MBI

 Part of Cambridge Texts in Biomedical Engineering

-Published through Cambridge University Press and available in March of 2018, MBI Principal Investigators Michael Sheetz and Hanry Yu have written a unique introductory text explaining cell functions using the engineering principles of robust devices.
+Published through Cambridge University Press and available in March of 2018, Professors Michael Sheetz and Hanry Yu have written a unique introductory text explaining cell functions using the engineering principles of robust devices.

 Adopting a process-based approach to understanding cell and tissue biology, the book describes the molecular and mechanical features that enable the cell to be robust in operating its various components, and explores the ways in which molecular modules respond to environmental signals to execute complex functions.